RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 This is obviously not some long drawn out period of time, but, as the dative case indicates, an event which happens at a point in time.
 Martha confirmed that "the resurrection" and "the last day" refer to the same time (John 11:24), when "every one who sees the son, and believes in him," (John 6:40), will be raised up.
 The term "every one" includes dead Jewish and Gentile believers, those who will be killed during the tribulation (Daniel 11:32-35; Revelation 2:10; 6:9-11; 7:13-14; 20:4), and the Old Testament saints.
 So the Gentiles will not be raptured before the Jews, nor will the church be raptured before the tribulation, but all believers will be raptured together on the last day of this present age.
 If we interpret "the last day" literally, as a single day, then the pre-tribulation rapture theory is destroyed, because it is obvious that many scriptures show a resurrection after the tribulation.

-Note 2: Pre-tribulationists try to get round this by refusing to interpret the word "day" literally.
+Note 2: Pre-tribulation believers try to get round this by refusing to interpret the word "day" literally.
 We have already seen that they attempt to spread the first resurrection over a seven year period (See #3.11 Note 2), so "the last day", which is really synonymous with the day of the rapture, and is called "the day of Christ" (Philippians 1:10; 2:16; 2 Thessalonians 2:2), they again interpret to be a period of time:

 (GBS p74) "the Day of Christ speaks of the period the Church spends in heaven with Christ between rapture and revelation,"

 The problem with this interpretation is that nowhere in scripture is a day given to mean a seven year period of time.
 It can mean 12 hours (John 11:9), or a literal day of 24 hours, or even a year in prophecy (Ezekiel 4:6).
 In some sense it could be "as a thousand years " (2 Peter 3:8), and in some places it is not a literal day (Jeremiah 31:32), but here, far from the principle of literal interpretation, which they defend so vehemently, they now invent a new meaning for the word "day", for which there is no scriptural precedent.
 Their case completely fails without these unscriptural interpretations.
-As a post-tribulationist, I have no problem in seeing "the day of Christ" as a literal day, the last one of this present age.
+As a post-tribulation believer, I have no problem in seeing "the day of Christ" as a literal day, the last one of this present age.

 Again, when they interpret the phrase "the day of the LORD", they try to make this spread over a long period also:

-(GBS p75-76) "the Day of the Lord, in both Testaments, does not concern the Church but is the time of God's wrath and judgement upon the world.
+(GBS p75-76) "the Day of the Lord, in both Testaments, does not concern the Church but is the time of God's wrath and judgment upon the world.
 It is not a twenty-four hour day, or one single event, but a period of time which starts after the rapture of the Church and incorporates the entirety of the Tribulation period."

 Again, they have gone far away from a literal interpretation, and now they have contradicted the scripture:

-(Isaiah 2:12, 17) "For the day of the LORD of hosts shall be upon every one that is proud and lofty, and upon every one that is lifted up; and he shall be brought low:
+(Isaiah 2:12, 17) "For the day of the LORD of Hosts shall be upon every one that is proud and lofty, and upon every one that is lifted up; and he shall be brought low:

 And the loftiness of man shall be bowed down, and the haughtiness of men shall be made low: and the LORD alone shall be exalted in that day."